AdobeDocs/target.es-ES/help/c-recommendations/c-design-overview/customizing-a-template.md

 ## Scenario: Create a 4x2 default Recommendations design with null-checking logic {#default}

-Using a Velocity script to control for dynamic sizing of the entity display, the following template accommodates a 1-to-many result to avoid creating empty HTML elements when there aren&#39;t enough matching entities returned from [!DNL Recommendations].
-This script is best for scenarios when back-up recommendations wouldn&#39;t make sense and [!UICONTROL Partial Template Rendering] is enabled.
+Using a Velocity script to control for dynamic sizing of the entity display, the following template accommodates a 1-to-many result to avoid creating empty HTML elements when there aren't enough matching entities returned from [!DNL Recommendations].
+This script is best for scenarios when back-up recommendations wouldn't make sense and [!UICONTROL Partial Template Rendering] is enabled.

 El siguiente fragmento HTML sustituye la parte HTML existente en el diseño predeterminado de 4 x 2 (la CSS no se incluye aquí, en aras de la brevedad):